kwangjong/kwangjong.github.io/page/cscheatsheet.md

 ---

 <div>
-  <p>A quick guide and study notes for basic algorithms, datastructure, and etc.<br>Basically, my summary for core comp sci classes i tooked at the college.
+  <p> A quick guide and study notes for basic algorithms, datastructure, and etc.<br>Basically, my summary for core comp sci classes i took in college.
 Python and Java is used for the example codes.
 </p><br/>
 </div>